ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 ## Instructions for Developers

+**Remark**: Don't make significant additions to these sections.
+Do it in the [Developers' Wiki](https://github.com/ajgorhoe/wiki.IGLib/blob/main/IGLib/development/InfoForDeveloers.md) and make only the necessary corrections and updates here.

 ### Unified Structure of IGLib Modules

 As good example of structure, see the **IGLibSandbox** module (a private repository), or **IGLibScripting**, or **IGlibScriptingCs** for modules with more complex dependencies.